WIEDPUG/wiedpug/README.md

 ```

 Example #2: Version 2 of the Auction Catalogue Endpoint
-- The code snippet below shows that an endpoint is mapped to API Version 2.0 using this code `.MapToApiVersion(2,0)`.
-This means all endpoints in this class will be mapped to version 2.0.
+- The code snippet below shows that a controller is mapped to API Version 2.0 using this code `.MapToApiVersion(2,0)`.
+This means all endpoints in this controller will be mapped to version 2.0.
 - It also shows changes to existing endpoints and a new endpoint for version 2.0

 ```